DINTDT/dintmark/README.md

 `[[URL](LABEL)]` or `[[URL]]`

-where `URL` would be the link to follow, and `LABEL` would be the text that is displayed instead of the raw url.
+where `URL` is the hyperlink address, and `LABEL` is the text that is displayed instead of the raw url.

 If the `[[URL]]` syntax is used, the raw url will be displayed instead of a label.

 #### Images